 We value and celebrate all of our different backgrounds to enable a sense of belonging.
-Our Employee Resource Groups, several of which focus on inclusion and allyship of historically underrepresented groups in the workforce, support our increasingly diverse workforce and strengthen employee engagement and connection.
-In addition, our Diversity, Equity, and Inclusion Council, led by our President & CEO, drives our enterpriselevel inclusion and diversity strategy across level inclusion and diversity strategy across our Company.
-Our Company is stronger - and we serve our customers better - when we bring together our experiences, backgrounds, and perspectives to create inclusive, well-rounded, and high-performing teams.
+Our Employee Resource Groups foster community across our workforce, and strengthen employee engagement and connection.

+Our Company is stronger - and we serve our customers better - when we bring together our experiences, backgrounds, and perspectives to create well-rounded and high-performing teams.
-We will not tolerate

-retaliation in any form

-concern about sexual or

-or workplace violence.

-discriminatory harassment

-against anyone who

-raises a good faith
+We will not tolerate retaliation in any form against anyone who raises a good faith concern about sexual or discriminatory harassment or workplace violence.